bit-oh-my-god/ns3-dtn-bit/readme.md

                         this is called "transmition & retransmition"
                         note : "store and forward" is just semantic

-* the post it note while write code, not useful for you.
+* the post-it-note while writting code, not useful for you.

             a. it's a very good practice to use p_pkt->Copy(), Ptr<> is boost::instrusive_ptr, which is similar to shared_ptr, which canbe used under some situation like one object to multi-pointers.